KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 # Modding resources
 ## Softmods
-Technically, it's not even required to *install* any mod to run CDfPS2 or OPL, a temporary exploit can be used too (but you may as well install a more convenient softmod while you're at it, eg FMCB/FHDB or OpenTuna).
+Technically, it's not even required to *install* any mod to run homebrew, a temporary exploit can be used too (but you may as well install a more convenient softmod while you're at it, eg FMCB/FHDB or OpenTuna).
 The easiest way to achieve that would be ?[FreeDVDBoot](https://github.com/CTurt/FreeDVDBoot?tab=readme-ov-file), but it's not compatible with all models.
 Note that, on the PS2, a softmod by itself does **not** allow to run burned or out-of-region discs, **but OPL can run out-of-region games out of the box**.
 For other methods, check ?[this](https://www.psx-place.com/threads/how-to-hack-playstation-2-in-2025-roadmap.37271/), ?[this](https://consolemods.org/wiki/PS2:PS2_Mods_Wiki) and ?[this](https://www.ps2-home.com/forum/viewtopic.php?p=6434#p6434) (while this one is presented as a guide to install FMCB/FHDB, after you get to the point where you have homebrew running, you can adapt it to run whatever you want).
-The easiest thing to do in case you have a modded PS2, but want to run CDfPS2 or OPL on another one that can't run FDVDB, would be to use the modded PS2 to install FMCB (or OpenTuna) on a memory card and use it to run homebrew on the other console.
+The easiest thing to do in case you have a modded PS2, but want to run homebrew on another one that can't run FDVDB, would be to use the modded PS2 to install FMCB (or OpenTuna) on a memory card and use it to run homebrew on the other console.

 ## Bypassing region lock and copy protection
-Important: as stated above, this is only required for discs.
-With OPL, you can run out-of-region games without any additional steps.
+Important: as stated above, this is only required for discs; with OPL, you can run out-of-region games without any additional steps.
 If your console is compatible, you can use ?[MechaPwn](https://github.com/MechaResearch/MechaPwn) to run out-of-region and burned discs, or you can use ?[ESR](https://www.psx-place.com/threads/esr.30217/), or you can ?[hardmod](https://quade.co/ps2-modchip-guide/modbo/) if you dare.

 # Technical resources